|Nutritional Guidelines (per serving)|

-This Chinese spring roll appetizer recipe stuffed with vegetables is easier to prepare than you might think and is vegetarian/vegan if vegetarian oyster sauce (made with mushrooms) is used.
+This Chinese spring roll appetizer stuffed with vegetables is easier to prepare than you might think and can be made vegetarian and vegan if vegetarian oyster sauce (made with mushrooms) is used.

 - 2 cups mung bean sprouts